dashjoin/platform/README.md

 A system is defined by the following configurations: Dashboards, layout pages, user roles, registered databases, and functions.
 These settings are stored in the configuration database.
-For the open source version, this data is kept on the file system in the model folder which resides in the webserver's default directory.
+For the open source version, this data is kept on the file system in the model folder.
+In the docker container, this folder is located under /deployments/model.
+For locally installed systems, this folder can be found under USER_HOME/.dashjoin/model.

 ### Query Performance